MattSegal/speech-enhancement/README.md

 **Status**: Currently trying to train the audio classifier network that is used for the loss function - training goes poorly.

+## RUNS

+- A
+  small dataset, 1 feature layer, track MSE, see what 10 epochs achieves what does small dataset do? how well does MSE loss correspond to good audio output? is 1 top of stack feature vector enough for the loss function? then check model quality in notebook

+  in general loss and MSE are both decreasing (which is good)

+- B
+  NONE

 ## TODO

 - try g3 instances for a GPU that works